Recipe by: Mary Beth Clark

 Cold sparkling water, seltzer, or club soda

-Combine tequila, yellow cardamom pods, and olive oil in a bowl.
+Combine tequila, cardamom pods, and olive oil in a bowl.
 Allow to infuse for several hours up to a few days.
 About 30 minutes before assembling the skewers, immerse fresh or thawed frozen shrimp in the marinade.
 Toss to coat thoroughly and allow to marinate up to 30 minutes, then remove and drain.

 While the shrimp are marinating, lengthwise split the peppers in half, and remove the seeds.
 (Be careful, because capsicum seeds can make your fingertips feel a burning sensation; you might want to wear disposable gloves.)
 Insert a small slice of ripe mango inside each pepper half.
 Reserve.